-Rows (9) through (13) consider educational attainment.
+Rows (9)-(13) of Table 1 consider educational attainment.
 Although we see little difference across strong and weak executive constraints, personally resilient leaders are on the whole less educated.
 In fact, this is the case regardless of educational category.
 This is why we also present results that hold constant leader educational attainment.

 Leaders under weak executive constraints are more likely to come from a military background.
-Moreover, this varies systematically between leaders who do and don't die in office from natural causes (row (14)).
-Rows (15) through (20) suggest little in the way of occupational differences between leaders depending on whether or not they are personally resilient.
-As expected, row (20) shows that personally resilient leaders are more likely to be monarchs.
-Moreover, monarchs are more common with weak executive constraints.
+Moreover, this varies systematically between leaders who do and do not die in office from natural causes (row (14) of Table 1).
+Rows (15)-(20) suggest little in the way of occupational differences between leaders depending on whether or not they are personally resilient.
+As expected, row (20) shows that personally resilient leaders are